Bridging the Arab Maghreb and the Sahel region, Mauritania is one of the poorest countries in the world.

 More than half of Mauritania’s population depends on agriculture and livestock herding for food and income.
 Therefore, poor rainfall can have a devastating impact on food availability and income opportunities.

-This year, close to 33,000 children under 5 years old are expected to face acute malnutrition.
+This year, more than 44,000 children under 5 years old are expected to face acute malnutrition.
+The zones most affected by malnutrition are also those most at risk of acute food insecurity.
 The COVID-19 pandemic has also added a burden on the country’s health system.

 The country hosts the second largest camp for refugees from Mali who, since 2012, have fled to Mauritania for safety.
-With ongoing violence and instability in Mali, their prospects for return remain very limited.
+With ongoing violence and instability in Mali, the influx of refugees keeps increasing and their prospects for return remain very limited.

 Mauritania registered the first coronavirus case in March 2020.
 The pandemic is a challenge to the country’s health and monitoring system, especially as concerns early detection and containment.